Amazon FBA vs Dropshipping - man on laptop

 Amazon FBA stands for “Fulfillment by Amazon.”
 Here’s how it works: you send your products to Amazon’s warehouses, and they take care of the rest.
 When someone buys your product on Amazon, they pick, pack, and ship it for you.
 They’ll even handle customer service and returns.
 It’s like having a giant company do all the heavy lifting while you focus on finding and selling great products.

-Dropshipping is a bit different.
+Dropshipping is a bit different - a dropshipping store allows you to start an online business with minimal upfront investment and operational flexibility.
 With dropshipping, you don’t keep any inventory at all.
 Instead, when someone buys a product from your online store, you purchase it from a third-party supplier who then ships it directly to the customer.
 You never actually touch the product.
 You’re basically the middleman between the customer and the supplier.

 Amazon FBA: Advantages and Disadvantages